hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * Using TSIG, Strict TLS and an ACL on the primary provides all 3 properties for both parties with probably the lowest operational overhead.

-# Policies for Both AXFR and IXFR
+# Policies for Both AXoT and IXoT

 We call the entire group of servers involved in XFR for a particular set of zones (all the primaries and all the secondaries) the 'transfer group'.